Perceptually Aligning Representations of Music via Noise-Augmented Autoencoders: Introduction

 \section{Introduction}

-Essential aspects of music appreciation, composition, and cognition are musical self-similarity, which sets expectations about the continuation of the music being listened to, and the consequent novelty or \textit{surprisal} arising as the incoming sensory input confronts these expectations.
-The computational estimation of perceived musical expectations and surprisal has been studied using \textit{information content} (IC) or negative log-likelihood (NLL) of autoregressive models \cite{meyer,idyom_conklin,idyom,bjare2024controlling, Bjare2024audioic}.
-The correlation between IC and surprisal has been perceptually validated in numerous behavioral and neural studies \cite{idyom, pitch_per, di2020cortical, hansen2014predictive, bianco2020pupil, moldwin2017statistical,Bjare2024audioic}.
-Due to challenges calculating IC, previous research has mainly focused on the monophonic symbolic music data \cite{idyom, hansen2014predictive, bianco2020pupil, moldwin2017statistical}.
+Essential aspects of music appreciation, composition, and cognition are musical self-similarity, which sets expectations about the continuation of the music being listened to, and the consequent novelty or \textit{surprisal} arising when incoming sensory input defies these expectations.
+The computational estimation of perceived musical expectations and surprisal has been studied using the \textit{information content} (IC) or negative log-likelihood (NLL) of autoregressive model predictions in sequentially encoded music.
+The correlation between IC and surprisal has been perceptually validated in numerous behavioral and neural studies \cite{idyom_conklin,idyom,bjare2024controlling, Bjare2024audioic}.
+Previous research has mainly focused on monophonic symbolic music data \cite{idyom, hansen2014predictive, bianco2020pupil, moldwin2017statistical}, which considers only a limited set of music features (e.g., monophonic pitch and timing).
 In the audio domain, \cite{Skerritt-DavisE18, skerritt2019model} has proposed estimating musical surprise using Bayesian predictive inference on sequences of audio features.
-However, both approaches are limited to a few hand-selected music features that ignore much of the audio signal stimuli used in listener experiments.
-To overcome this and the high dimensionality of audio, \cite{Bjare2024audioic} estimates musical surprisal from audio autoencoder latent representations using the IC of autoregressive models.
+However, both approaches use a few hand-selected music features that are insensitive to much of the acoustic richness of real audio and music, thereby limiting their applicability beyond perceptual experiments with controlled music stimuli.
+To overcome this and the challenge of modeling high-dimensional audio data, \cite{Bjare2024audioic} estimates musical surprisal from audio autoencoder latent sequence representations \cite{pasini2024music2latent}, which are trained to minimize a perceptually inspired reconstruction loss.
 The methodology has recently been extended to more powerful autoregressive diffusion models in \cite{bjare2025diffusionsurprisal}.
 Notably, IC can be computed at different stages of the diffusion process, which correspond to varying levels of ``noise'' in the data.
-The authors show that for appropriately moderate noise levels, the suprisal of important musical features, such as pitch, is better estimated.
+The authors show that for appropriately moderate noise levels, the surprisal of important musical features, such as pitch, is better estimated.
 The authors hypothesize that at these noise levels, most pitch-related information is present, while information of less relevance to pitch, such as timbre nuances, is less dominant.
 Spectral analysis of ordinary diffusion forward processes reveals that all frequencies of the signal entering the process (in our case, autoencoder representations) are noised equally with a strength that increases with higher noise levels \cite{dieleman2024spectral,falck2025fourier}.
-As a result, low spectral power structures (fine structures) of the signal are indistinguishable from the noise in the mixed signal and, therefore, provide no gradient to the denosing network, at lower noise levels than structures with high spectral power (coarse structures).
-In the following, we refer to this as the spectral signal-to-noise ratio (SNR) properties of diffusion noise processes.
-The underlying hypothesis of \cite{bjare2025diffusionsurprisal} is that an alignment between coarse structures in representations and perceptual features (such as pitch-like qualities) exists.
-However, this is typically not enforced explicitly during autoencoder training.
+As a result, low spectral power structures (fine structures) of the signal are indistinguishable from the noise in the mixed signal and, therefore, provide no gradient to the denoising network, at lower noise levels, than structures with high spectral power (coarse structures).
+In the following, we refer to this as the spectral signal-to-noise ratio (SNR) property of diffusion noise processes.
+The hypothesis of \cite{bjare2025diffusionsurprisal} interpreted in the light of the spectral SNR property is, therefore, that an alignment between coarse structures in representations and perceptual features (such as pitch-like qualities) exists.
+However, this alignment is not explicitly enforced during autoencoder training in \cite{bjare2025diffusionsurprisal}.
+We hypothesize that enforcing it may improve surprise estimations.
+Furthermore, such alignments might increase diffusion decoding performance in general, as diffusion models produce more accurate denoisings for coarser structures than finer structures, due to the inverted U-shaped properties of the loss and modern diffusion noise schedules \cite{DBLP:conf/nips/KarrasAAL22,DBLP:conf/icml/EsserKBEMSLLSBP24}.
+See \Cref{app:background} for related work on perceptual alignment in the image-pixel domain.